The Final Countdown (film): Critical reception

 Christopher John reviewed The Final Countdown in Ares Magazine #5 and commented that "there is nothing wrong with what is on the screen in Final Countdown; what is on the screen, however, is only half of the film.
 Maybe someday, like Close Encounters of the Third Kind, someone will go back and put in the missing half-hour of this movie".

 Box office

-The film grossed $6.1 million in its first 10 days of release from 630 theatres and earned a total of $16.6 million in the United States and Canada.
+The film grossed $3.25 million in its opening weekend from 681 screens and earned a total of $16.6 million in the United States and Canada.

+The film made $3 million in Germany.
+Internationally, the film grossed $40 million.